ReInd-BBG: ReIndustrialisation following the Brownfield is Better than Greenfield Principle

 MKBT will guide the other partners in enhancing the capacity of local communities to engage in urban regeneration processes and in fostering greater appeal for private municipal investment in brownfield site revitalization.

-ReIND is implemented within the framework of the Interreg Danube Region Programme and is coordinated by the Slovenian Chamber of Commerce.
-The project consortium consists of: Make Better Association and Municipality of Reșița (Romania), Slovenian National Institute of Construction and Civil Engineering, Municipality of Črna na Koroškem (Slovenia), Department for Development and International Projects of Canton Zenica-Doboj, Eko-forum Zenica, City of Zenica (Bosnia and Herzegovina), University of Natural Resources and Life Sciences Vienna (Austria), Information Centre for Innovation and Development “NOVUM” (Ukraine), Backa Regional Development Agency Ltd Novi Sad, Vojvodina Development Agency Ltd. Novi Sad, City of Sombor (Serbia), Municipality of Vratsa, Chamber of Commerce and Industry – Vratsa (Bulgaria).
+The project is funded by the European Union through the Interreg Danube Region Programme, and the working consortium is coordinated by the Chamber of Commerce and Industry of Slovenia and consists of 15 project partners: Make Better Association and Reșița Municipality (Romania), the Slovenian National Building and Civil Engineering Institute, the City of Hrastnik (Slovenia), the Department for Development and International Projects of the Canton of Zenica-Doboj, Eko-forum Zenica, the City of Zenica (Bosnia and Herzegovina), the University of Natural Resources and Life Sciences Vienna (Austria), the Regional Development Agency Backa Ltd Novi Sad, the City of Sombor (Serbia), the City of Vratsa, the Chamber of Commerce and Industry of Vratsa (Bulgaria), EPCG Nikšić and the City of Nikšić (Montenegro).

 More projects